mathieu-lornac/machinelearning/README.md

 * t10k-labels-idx1-ubyte.gz:   test set labels (4542 bytes)

-The files have been downloaded then decompressed using gunzip
+Files have been downloaded then decompressed in the folder mnist/data using gunzip

+## MNIST/linear_classifier_1layer_nn

+Direct application of AndrewNG coursera course on machine learning